 The Lighting Estimation API provides detailed data that lets you mimic various lighting cues when rendering virtual objects.
 These cues are shadows, ambient light, shading, specular highlights, and reflections.

-Shadows.
 Shadows are often directional and tell viewers where light sources are coming from.

 Reflective surfaces also pick up colors from the ambient environment.
 The coloring of an object can be directly affected by the coloring of its environment.
 For example, a white ball in a blue room will take on a bluish hue.

-- Environmental HDR modes (
+Environmental HDR mode

-EnvironmentalHDRWithoutReflections).
 These modes consist of separate APIs that allow for granular and realistic lighting estimation for directional lighting, shadows, specular highlights, and reflections.

 Main directional light

+The main directional light API calculates the direction and intensity of the scene's main light source.
 This information allows virtual objects in your scene to show reasonably positioned specular highlights, and to cast shadows in a direction consistent with other visible real objects.